peggyrayzis/react-native-create-bridge/README.md

 ## Contributing
 `react-native-create-bridge` is a new project and we would love feedback from the community on how it should evolve.
 Please report any 🐞s and let us know how you're using `react-native-create-bridge`!

+If you would like to contribute, please read the [contributor guidelines](https://github.com/peggyrayzis/react-native-create-bridge/blob/master/CONTRIBUTING.md) first.

 This project adheres to the Contributor Covenant [code of conduct](http://contributor-covenant.org/version/1/3/0/).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to peggyrayzis@gmail.com.